DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.md

 ## Access DOM in the Injected Scripts

-Scripts are injected into the `head` tag and executed before the DOM is loaded.
+TestCafe injects custom scripts into the `head` tag.
+These scripts are executed before the DOM is loaded.

 To access the DOM in these scripts, wait until the `DOMContentLoaded` event fires: